Skip to Content

 • mounted inside the window from hooks, magnets, or a separate frame (the panel must be cut larger than the window glass, so that all light passes through it).

 Filters for tube-shaped fluorescent lamps are available in the form of soft, thin plastic sleeves and hard plastic tubes.
-Filters are not yet available for non-tubular fluorescent lamps.
 While the hard plastic tubes are generally much more expensive than the thin sleeves, they are also much less likely to be accidentally discarded with the old bulb, as they are more conspicuous.
-Both filters should fit the tubes but, if necessary, two thin sleeves can be overlapped to form a longer sleeve for oversize fluorescent tubes.
+If necessary, two thin sleeves can be overlapped to form a longer sleeve for oversize fluorescent tubes.
+Be sure the sleeves are long enough to cover the ends of the tube, where much of the UV is emitted.
 No specific guidelines exist for when to change these filters, but their useful lifetime ranges between 5-10 years.

-Some fluorescent lamps produce less UV than others.
-If a low-UV fluorescent lamp is chosen (check the product literature for UV emissions in microwatts per lumen), UV filters may not be necessary, but would be an added benefit.
+Some fluorescent lamps produce less UV than others (check the product literature for UV emissions in microwatts per lumen).
+If a low-UV fluorescent lamp is chosen, UV filters may not be necessary but would be an added benefit.

 If fluorescent lights are housed in fixtures completely covered by a plastic shield (no open holes), sleeves may not be required for the lamps.
 The plastic shields often provide a moderate level of UV filtering but if the fixtures are in storage areas with unboxed collections materials, a layer of UV blocking polyester film on the inside will help improve filtering.

-Using lux hours to track light exposure provides useful and concrete information on how bright exhibition lighting can be by clearly showing that the same amount of expected damage occurs with brighter light and short time as dimmer light and long time.
+Using lux hours to track light exposure provides useful and concrete information on how bright exhibition lighting can be by clearly showing that the same amount of expected damage occurs with brighter light over a short time as with dimmer light over a long time.
 In order to use this principle effectively, good records of exhibition durations and actual light levels must be kept.

 Ultimately, every institution must decide on an acceptable upper limit of exposure (i.e., a certain number of lux hours per year) for exhibited objects, which may differ for different parts of the institution's collection.
 When establishing limits on exhibition times, factors to consider include: